Armed bystander credited with preventing more deaths in Indiana shooting | Law-Order

 Dicken immediately became a cause celebre for gun rights advocates, who argue -- despite government statistics to the contrary -- that armed civilians are the best defense against the kinds of random mass shootings that killed more than 100 people in the United States last year.
 Greenwood Police Chief Jim Ison credited Dicken, who was at the shopping mall with his girlfriend on Sunday night, as a hero whose bravery and competence prevented further bloodshed.
 Dicken now needed "space and time to process what he's gone through," the chief said in an appeal for restraint by the media.

-Although he lacked any law enforcement or military training, Dicken exhibited "proficient" and "tactically sound" moves in firing at "the gunman with a handgun from quite a distance," Ison told reporters the next day.
+Although he lacked any law enforcement or military training, Dicken exhibited "proficient" and "tactically sound" moves in firing at "the gunman with a handgun from quite a distance," Ison told reporters.
 "As he engaged and closed in on the suspect," Dicken motioned for others in the vicinity to exit behind him, the chief said, adding that Dicken afterward turned himself over to mall security personnel and cooperated with police.

-Ison also said the suspect had two rifles and a handgun with several magazines of ammunition and over 100 rounds of bullets and that he fired about 24 rounds from one of the rifles.
-Three people were killed and two others were wounded, Ison said.
-Two of the fatalities were a husband and wife, age 56 and 37, respectively.
+Ison said the suspect had two rifles he had purchased in March and a handgun with several magazines of ammunition and over 100 rounds of bullets, and that he fired about 24 rounds from one of the rifles.
+He had frequented a local shooting range for target practice over the past two years.
+Of the three people killed, two were a husband and wife, age 56 and 37, respectively.
 The third was a 30-year-old man.
+Two other people were wounded, Ison said.

-STATE LAWS IN FOCUS A spate of gun violence in public places since May, including mass shootings at a New York state supermarket store, a Texas elementary school and an Illinois Independence Day parade, has renewed a fierce U.S. debate over gun regulations.
+STATE LAWS IN FOCUS A spate of gun violence in public places since May, including mass shootings at a grocery store in Upstate New York, a Texas elementary school and a suburban Illinois Independence Day parade, has renewed a fierce U.S. debate over gun regulations.

-It is rare for a bystander to stop an "active shooter" attack in the United States, according an FBI report in May showing that only two out of 61 such attacks last year ended when "citizens engaged the shooter."
+It is rare for a bystander to stop an "active shooter" attack in the United States, according to an FBI report in May showing that only two out of 61 such attacks last year ended when "citizens engaged the shooter."
 A similar New York Times analysis found that only 22 gunmen in the 433 mass shootings since 2000 were shot by a bystander.
-The incident in Indiana also raises questions regarding the interaction between state law and the rights of companies and businesses to ban weapons on their properties.
+The Greenwood incident also raised questions regarding the interaction between state law and the rights of private entities to ban weapons on their properties.

-The shooting comes just weeks after Indiana Governor Eric Holcomb signed a bill into law repealing the state's handgun permit requirement.
-Now, anyone 18 years of age or older who is not legally prohibited from firearm possession may generally carry a concealed handgun in public.
-The law conflicts with the policy of Simon Property Group, the owner of the Greenwood Park Mall, which prohibits guns on its properties, according to its website.
+The shooting comes weeks after the repeal of an Indiana handgun permit requirement.
+Now, anyone aged 18 or older who is not legally prohibited from firearm possession may generally carry a concealed handgun in public.
+The law conflicts with the policy of Simon Property Group, owner of the Greenwood Park Mall, prohibiting guns on its properties, according to its website.
 The Indianapolis-based company was unavailable for comment on Monday.

-According to Indiana Attorney General Todd Rokita, private businesses and property owners may restrict gun owners from carrying a weapon on their property.
-Even so, it is generally not against the law to ignore a "no firearms" sign at a private business, he wrote in the state's Gun Owners' Bill of Rights before the weekend shooting.
+On the mall's website, the company posted a message saying that it was "grateful for the strong response of the first responders, including the heroic actions of the Good Samaritan who stopped the suspect."
+The company said the mall was closed on Monday.
+According to Indiana Attorney General Todd Rokita, private businesses may restrict gun owners from carrying a weapon on their property.
+Even so, it is generally not against the law to ignore a "no firearms" sign at a private business, he wrote in the state's Gun Owners' Bill of Rights before Sunday's shooting.

-Rokita said the only consequence from ignoring a company's ban may come only after a direct warning to someone carrying a firearm on the property: "You may commit criminal trespass for entering a business after you have been denied entry or have been asked to leave," the bill of rights reads.
+Rokita said the only consequence from ignoring a company's ban may come after someone carrying a firearm disregards a direct warning denying them entry or instructing them to leave.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)